cmars/oo/README.md

 # Tooling

-[Cloudflare CFSSL](https://github.com/cloudflare/cfssl) will be used to manage X.509 certificates for deploying with TLS.
+[Cloudflare CFSSL](https://github.com/cloudflare/cfssl) is used to manage X.509 certificates for deploying with TLS.
 This tool is also vendored.
 To build a starting point PKI for this: